-As your baby inches towards the first year, you have to get your creativity rolling and think harder to keep them busy.
+As your baby inches towards the first year, you have to get your creativity rolling and think harder to find activity to keep them busy.
 Kids at this stage seem to be pumped up with energy while you seem to have exhausted all the ideas to entertain.
 Don’t fret.
-Here are some ideas to help you if you haven’t thought of them already.
+Here are 8 Learning And Engaging Activities for 9 Months Old Baby to help you if you haven’t thought of them already.
 But before getting into this, it’s necessary to be aware of the milestones your baby will reach and skills your baby will acquire at this stage so that you can plan activities to strengthen them.

 Developmental Milestones Of 9 Months Old Baby